ruzickap/k8s-istio-webinar/docs/part-04/README.md

 ...
 ```

-You can also use the cert-manager directly to see the cert status
+You can also use the [cert-manager](https://github.com/jetstack/cert-manager)
+directly to see the cert status:

 ```bash
 kubectl describe certificates ingress-cert-${LETSENCRYPT_ENVIRONMENT} -n istio-system